ocbe-uio/psbcSpeedUp/README.md

 number of genomics variables `p`, number of clinical variables `q` and true effects of covariates `beta_true`.
+See `?exampleData` for more information of the data.
+To run a Bayesian Lasso Cox model for variable selection of the first $p$ genomics variables, one can specify the hyperparameter `groupInd = 1:p`.

 ```r
 # Load the example dataset